lidofinance/terra-docs/docs/contracts/hub.md

 Bonds luna by delegating the luna amount equally between validators from the registry and mints bLuna tokens to the message sender.
 Requires native Luna tokens to be sent to `Hub`.

+Lido tries to distribute the stake evenly across all validators.
+Given a single delegation, the exact number of validators that will receive delegations and the amount that they will receive depends on the current distribution of stake.
+We take a sorted (ASC) list of validators, calculate the desired amount that each validator should have `target_stake = (total delegated + delegation_amount) / num_validators` and begin adding stake up to the desired amount, starting from the validator with the least stake.
+The exact amount of a single delegation is calculated as `target_stake - validator_stake`, and you'll have as many delegations as it takes to "drain" the delegation_amount.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]
 #[serde(rename_all = "snake_case")]